tarteo/web/web_action_conditionable/readme/DESCRIPTION.rst

-This module was written to extend the functionality of actions in tree views.
+This module was written to extend the functionality of actions in form and tree views.
 Odoo by default support:

 ::